codedeviate/aicollection/Writerside/topics/aicollection.md

 ![AI Disclaimer example](ai-disclaimer-example.png)

 The content of AI-generated articles might not be verified and can therefor be of a lower quality.

+## The amount of information
+The project may initially appear to contain an unusually large amount of information.
+However, this is because the content has been gathered over several years and is now being organized into a more structured format.

+Every text is thoroughly reviewed and updated to ensure that the information remains current and relevant.
+While AI is utilized to enhance the clarity, flow, and readability of the content—especially given that English is not my first language—it does not serve as the primary source.
+Instead, the information is sourced from historical media, archival articles, and my personal expertise before being refined by AI for improved presentation.